merenlab/anvio.org/help/main/programs/anvi-profile-blitz/index.md

 You can use this program with one or more BAM files to recover minimal or extended statistics for contigs or genes in a <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span>.

 {:.warning}
-Since the program will not be able to ensure the <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> was generated from the same <span class="artifact-n">[contigs-fasta](/help/main/artifacts/contigs-fasta)</span> that was used for read recruitment that resulted in <span class="artifact-n">[bam-file](/help/main/artifacts/bam-file)</span>s for analysis, you can make serious mistakes if you mix up your workflow and start profiling BAM files that have nothing to do with a <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span>.
-If you make a mistake like that, in the best case scenario you will get an empty output file because the program will skip all contigs with non-matching names.
-In the worst case scenario you will get a file if some names in <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> incorrectly match some names in the <span class="artifact-n">[bam-file](/help/main/artifacts/bam-file)</span>.
-While this warning may be confusing, you can avoid all these issues if you use the SAME FASTA FILE both as reference for read recruitment and as input for <span class="artifact-p">[anvi-gen-contigs-database](/help/main/programs/anvi-gen-contigs-database)</span>.
+Since the program will not be able to ensure the <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> was generated from the same <span class="artifact-n">[contigs-fasta](/help/main/artifacts/contigs-fasta)</span> that was used for read recruitment that resulted in <span class="artifact-n">[bam-file](/help/main/artifacts/bam-file)</span>s for analysis, you can make serious mistakes unless you mix up your workflow and start profiling BAM files that have nothing to do with a <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span>.
+If you make a mistake like that, in the best case scenario you will get an empty output file because the program will skip all contigs with non-matching name.
+In the worst case scenario you will get a file if some names in <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> incorrectly matches to some names in the <span class="artifact-n">[bam-file](/help/main/artifacts/bam-file)</span>.
+While this warning may be confusing, you can avoid all these if you use the SAME FASTA FILE both as reference for read recruitment and as input for <span class="artifact-p">[anvi-gen-contigs-database](/help/main/programs/anvi-gen-contigs-database)</span>.

 ### Contigs mode, default output